CultureAsData-UIUC/is310-fall-2024-group-5/pivoted_group_project/data_demo.md

 - Valuable insights into regional and temporal dynamics of media coverage.
 - Computational methods can enrich historical research.
+- Filtering issues and examples (American Association) which only existed for 10 years but  had thousands of pages
+- We can continue to develop the dataset by adding more archives and sources.
+We can also study more leagues
+- Overall, we learned that it is not an easy process but we were able to overcome obstacles and get it done

 ### Limitations

 - The dataset's reliance on Chronicling America excludes articles from other archives, limiting comprehensiveness.
 - Some URLs were inconsistent or broken, posing challenges for verification.
+- Some names were mentioned in newspapers not referring to the actual league

 ### Future Directions

 - Expand the dataset by incorporating other archives and sources.
 - Conduct deeper text analysis to explore themes and narratives in the articles.
 - Collaborate with historians to contextualize the findings within broader historical frameworks.
+- Predict popularity of leagues within media based on current trends